acfinspace/Spacelibraryoftales/docs/contest/newedencapsuleerswritingcontest2019.md

 DEADLINE for submissions is MAY 15TH of this year.

+### Prizes

+FIRST PLACE - 8 billion isk<br>
+SECOND PLACE -3 billion isk<br>
+THIRD PLACE - 1 billion isk<br>
+FOURTH PLACE - 100 million isk<br>
+Honorable Mentions - 50 million isk

+(*Thank you Hetu Hegirin and Francophobia for being our first Sponsors!
+Thanks also to the Arakata Research Consortium.
+We’ve also received an extremely generous anonymous donation, of which 16 billion will be used for this year! (and the rest for next year) Other Sponsors Welcome and Needed!)

+SPECIAL PRIZES:

+Each of the Judges may, in their discretion, award a personal prize to the favorite (regardless of the “place” of the submission)

+The most “amusing” or “entertaining” to me* or intriguing gets treated to a candlelit dinner by me at a fine restaurant… and 800 million isk.

 ### Additional rules/comments

 All judges and I (as administrator) are disqualified from submission.